 3. To move from one diagnostic step to another, rotate temperature switch.
 To move from SELF-DIAGNOSIS STEP 5 to AUXILIARY MECHANISM TEST, press fan switch.
 On all models, to exit self-diagnostics, press AUTO button or turn ignition off.

-Perform SELF-DIAGNOSIS STEP 1 before proceeding to any
+NOTE: Perform SELF-DIAGNOSIS STEP 1 before proceeding to any

 test to ensure that LEDs and segments illuminate, to help prevent misdiagnosis.